corda/corda/README.md

 ## Features

-* Smart contracts that can be written in Java and other JVM languages
+* Smart contracts that can be written in Java, Kotlin and other JVM languages
 * Flow framework to manage communication and negotiation between participants
 * Peer-to-peer network of nodes
 * "Notary" infrastructure to validate uniqueness and sequencing of transactions without global broadcast
 * Enables the development and deployment of distributed apps called CorDapps
-* Written in [Kotlin](https://kotlinlang.org), targeting the JVM

 ## Getting started